Housane/Random/README.md

 Click the Commit 'icon', which is just a circle with a line passing inbetweem Click on the box so it will be ticked
-We will write our commit message, and then you will have two options namely commit/commit and push to repository
+We will write our commit message, and then you will have two options namely commit/commit and push to repository Once it is pushed, it can be seen on Github

+### How to ensure that files which were made on Github can also be updated simultaneously into your IDLE?
+We will use the hotkey for Update Project (Ctrl + T) download the latest version